Souravlai7/GPT-NativePHP-Knowledge/.github/pull_request_template.md

 ## Checklist

+- [ ] I created or claimed an issue before opening this PR.
+- [ ] I linked the issue above.

 - [ ] I edited source Markdown files, not only `upload-ready/`.
 - [ ] I did not include secrets, private data, private URLs, or customer data.
 - [ ] I included practical commands/code/checklists where useful.